 We monitor the following key business metrics such as the number of policies originated year-over-year in measuring our performance.
 Origination revenues represent fees negotiated for each purchase and sale of a policy to an investor.
 The number of policy originations represents the volume of policies over which the above origination services are performed.
 The number of policy originations directly correlates with origination revenues allowing management to evaluate fees earned upon each transaction.
 There are no estimates, assumptions, or limitations specific to the number of policy originations.

-Three Mo nths Ended Six Mont hs Ended

-Jun June 30, June 30,

-2023 2022 % Change 2023 2022 % Change

-Number of Policy Originations 141 135 4% 253 259 (2)%
+Three Months Ended June 30, Six Months Ended June 30, 2023 2022 % Change 2023 2022 % Change Number of Policy Originations 141 135 4% 253 259 (2)%